IABTechLab/cmp/README.md

 npm run dev
 ```

-Development server can be accessed at:
+Development server can be accessed at url:
 `http://localhost:8080/`

 ## Testing